-Douglas Hewson Non Executive Chairman
+Douglas Hewson

+Non-Executive Chairman

 Douglas has over eighteen years of private equity and venture capital experience.
-He is a Managing Partner at PPE and has primary responsibility for investor relations, is a board member of InterEnergy Holdings and IEH Penonome Holdings, is a director of Grupo IGA, is a member of the Investment Committees of both Fund I and Fund II, and involved in all aspects of each fund's management.
-Prior to joining Portland Private Equity he was responsible for co-founding and leading two successful investment management firms.
+He is a Managing Partner of Portland Private Equity; prior to joining AIC Caribbean Fund, he was responsible for co-founding and leading two successful investment management firms.
+At PPE, he has primary responsibility for investor relations, is a board member of InterEnergy Holdings, IEH Penonome, Grupo IGA, Productive Business Solutions, Merqueo, and an observer to the board of Clarien Bank.
+He is a member of PCF II's Investment Committee, and involved in all aspects of AIC Caribbean Fund and PCF II's management.